Bettapro/Solar-Tracer-Blynk-V3/docs/esp32.md

 ---
 ### First time setup

-The very first time you process with the firmware flash, you must prepare your board with one additional step.
+The very first time you process with the firmware flash, you must prepare your board.

-You need one additional bin file the first time you flash this firmware, you can download it [here](https://github.com/Bettapro/Solar-Tracer-Blynk-V3/releases/download/v3.0.4/SolarTracerBlynk_3.0.4_esp32dev_FULL.bin)
+You need one additional bin file, you can download it [here](https://github.com/Bettapro/Solar-Tracer-Blynk-V3/releases/download/v3.0.4/SolarTracerBlynk_3.0.4_esp32dev_FULL.bin)
 This bin file contains a complete image of the flash memory.

 Start esp_flash_download_tool and select the correct board (ESP32):